 In D.C., the rules for married people also apply to registered domestic partners.

-If you die without a will in the District of Columbia, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in the District of Columbia, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, whether your spouse is also your children's parents, and whether you or your spouse has any children from another relationship.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, D.C. must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.